College Visit Checklist for Parents

 How to Visit Colleges on Your Lists

 Sometimes, students visit college campuses to decide whether or not to apply there.
-In other cases, they know that a particular college is a perfect match for their major and they want to investigate further.
+In other cases, they already believe that a particular college is a perfect match for their major and they want to investigate further.

 Schedule Visits Strategically

-Let’s assume your child has applied to—or is interested in applying to—eight colleges.
-At a basic level, you’ll need to make sure you have enough time to visit them, and how far they are located from your home will help to dictate how much time these visits will take.
+Perhaps your child has applied to — or is interested in applying to — eight colleges.
+At a basic level, you’ll want to make sure you have enough time to visit a good number of them.
+How far they are located from your home and from each other will help to dictate how much time these visits will take.
 As part of this scheduling, you might ask yourself these questions:

 • Which of these campuses are most important to visit?
 Prioritize appropriately.

-• Which of these colleges are located closely to one another (at least relatively speaking)?
+• Which of these colleges are located near (or relatively close to) one another?

 • How much time will each visit take?